I'm Filippo Valsorda, @FiloSottile. I do cryptography and Go.

 I also run Breaking Bad Crypto, a training seminar aimed at practical cryptographic exploitation.
-It covered hash extension, Vaudenay padding oracles and Bleichenbacher'06 RSA forgeries at the DEF CON 21 and 23 CryptoVillage, at 33c3, 32c3 and 31c3, and at HITB2015AMS.
+In the past. it covered hash extension, Vaudenay padding oracles and Bleichenbacher'06 RSA forgeries at the DEF CON 21 and 23 CryptoVillage, at 34c3, 33c3, 32c3 and 31c3, and at HITB2015AMS.

 What you might have used

-I made the popular online Heartbleed test: https://filippo.io/Heartbleed
+I also made the original online Heartbleed test, https://filippo.io/Heartbleed.

 And one for Superfish/Komodia, and one for LuckyMinus20.